furrukht10/Banking-App/README.md

 </br>Password: **4444**

 **You can only transfer and request between these 4 accounts at the moment.
 Remember to type in the username (initials) when doing so.**

+_ Credits to Jonas Schmedtmann and Icons8 _